 4.5.7 An alternative route to compare market returns is to enter an asset swap.
-Under the terms of such a swap, the lender pays the return on a mortgage portfolio to a third party, in return for a series of floating payments, for example LIBOR + 1%.
+Under the terms of such a swap, the lender pays to a third party the return on a mortgage portfolio, in return for a series of floating payments, for example LIBOR + 1%.
 The 1% is a market number which would be determined by the asset swap market at the time when the swap is entered.
-In some sense, the 1% compensates the lender for past investments in intangible assets, such as underwriting capability, which allow the lender to write mortgage portfolios, paying an additional 1% to avoid the overhead of building its own underwriting and distribution capability.
+In some sense, the 1% compensates the lender for past investments in intangible assets, such as underwriting capability, which allow the lender to write mortgages profitably.
+The other swap party is then able to gain exposure to the return on mortgage portfolios, paying an additional 1% to avoid the overhead of building its own underwriting and distribution capability.